WTO agrees procurement deal, U.S. urges China to join

-GENEVA The World Trade Organization clinched a landmark reform of its Government Procurement Agreement, opening $100 billion of government contracts to foreign competition and paving the way for more countries, including China, to join the pact.
+GENEVA The World Trade Organization clinched a landmark reform of its Government Procurement Agreement on Thursday after the European Union, Japan and the United States agreed terms for opening up government contracts to foreign competition.

-"It's an extremely positive development for the parties to this agreement, for the organization and for the world economy at large," WTO's Director General Pascal Lamy said at a news conference after last minute negotiations clinched the deal.

-U.S. Trade Representative Ron Kirk said the culmination of 10 years of negotiations clarified rules and represented an opportunity for U.S. suppliers of goods and services.
+U.S. Trade Representative Ron Kirk welcomed the deal, reached after 10 years of negotiations, saying it clarified rules and represented an opportunity for U.S. suppliers of goods and services.

-WTO officials estimate the deal will open $100 billion of procurement contracts in the 42 member countries, expanding the original GPA, which dates from 1994, into more government agencies, services and build-operate-transfer arrangements.
+EU spokesman Tomas Baert said all major obstacles had been cleared after last-minute negotiations on the agreement, which WTO officials expect to open procurement contracts worth $80 -100 billion in the 42 countries that are members of the pact.

-"It's a very important and positive signal for European companies, big and small," EU Internal Market Commissioner Michel Barnier said.
+EU Internal Market Commissioner Michel Barnier told reporters in Geneva: "It's a very important and positive signal for European companies, big and small."

 "This agreement marks real progress, more openness, more reciprocity and more balance in our trade relations...which is a good signal at this point because we have to act for growth and for jobs," he said.

-Members of the pact had faced a "now or never" ultimatum to reach a deal after the chairman of the negotiations, Swiss diplomat Nicholas Niggli, said the available terms were the best they could expect in the current economic climate.
+Members of the pact, which dates from 1994, have been trying for a decade to modernise and broaden it, but faced a "now or never" ultimatum on Thursday after the chairman of the negotiations said the available deal was the best they could expect in the current economic climate.

-"We finished negotiating three minutes before the ministerial meeting started," he said, adding that the negotiations had dragged over the last seven days, and some of the nights too.

 Although a deal will bring immediate dividends for existing members, a much more important effect will be to attract new members such as China, India and Russia, whose eventual participation could multiply the benefits.